 Smallmouth Bass Fishing Seasons

-Today, Smallmouth Bass are very popular game fish, frequently sought by anglers using conventional spinning and baitcasting gear, as well as fly fishing tackle.
-In addition to wild populations, the Smallmouth Bass is stocked in cool rivers and lakes throughout Canada and the United States.
-Each region has their own techniques for Smallmouth Bass fishing.
-Taking a Smallmouth Bass guide or charter can be a great way to learn the regional techniques.
+Today, smallmouth bass are very popular game fish, frequently sought by anglers using conventional spinning and baitcasting gear, as well as fly fishing tackle.
+In addition to wild populations, the Smallmouth is stocked in cool rivers and lakes throughout Canada and the United States.

-In conventional fishing, Smallmouth may be successfully caught on a wide range of natural and artificial baits or lures, including crankbaits, hair jigs, plastic jerkbaits (such as Rapala Husky Jerks, Rapala X-Raps, or even a Rico Popper), spinnerbaits, and all types of soft plastic lures including curly tail grubs or tubes with lead head jigs.
-Click here for more information about Smallmouth Bass fly fishing.
+With conventional fishing, smallmouth may be successfully caught on a wide range of natural and artificial baits or lures, including crankbaits, hair jigs, plastic jerkbaits (such as Rapala Husky Jerks, Rapala X-Raps, or even a Rico Popper), spinnerbaits, and all types of soft plastic lures including curly tail grubs or tubes with lead head jigs.

-Smallmouth Bass like almost any other fish will taste different depending on the water they come from, muddy water leaves a slightly muddy taste, where as cool clean water leaves only the natural flavor of the smallmouth bass.
-Frying is generally considered the best technique for cooking Smallmouth Bass.
-There are tens of thousands of recipes for preparing a Smallmouth Bass.
-Usually your Smallmouth guide or Smallmouth charter service will offer cleaning and filleting service, leaving you to simply choose a recipe and start cooking.
+Frying is generally considered the best technique for cooking smallmouth bass.
+There are tens of thousands of recipes for preparing fish.
+Usually, your smallmouth guide or charter service will offer cleaning and filleting service, leaving you to simply choose a recipe and start cooking.

 Going After Smallmouth – First, Learn About Them